aminobutyric/under-llm-governance/docs/development-plan.md

 - Implement the Ollama chat/tool-calling adapter with endpoint validation, timeouts, response-size limits, and cancellation.
 - Implement workspace selection and a read-only task snapshot.
+- Exclude built-in secret patterns, user patterns, `.git`, and gitignored paths before reading bytes into the task copy.
 - Implement `list_files`, `read_file`, and `search_text`.
 - Enforce relative-path, file-type, size, depth, count, and output limits.
+- Implement descriptor-relative, no-follow path access and adversarial race tests; path-string comparison is not accepted as containment.
 - Add the bounded controller loop with maximum steps and repeated-call detection.
 - Add JSON-lines audit logging with redaction.